 London of the late 19th century is a haven for political exiles of all sorts - refugees, partisans, anarchists.
-Verloc has made his living spying for the Russian goverment, an agent ...
+Verloc has made his living spying for the Russian government, an agent ...
 See full summary »

-The story of a close-knit group of young kids in Nazi Germany who listen to banned swing music from the US.
-Soon dancing and fun leads to more difficult choices as the Nazis begin tightening the grip on ...
+A close-knit group of young kids in Nazi Germany listen to banned swing music from the US.
+Soon dancing and fun lead to more difficult choices as the Nazis begin tightening the grip on ...
 See full summary »

 Robert Sean Leonard,

 9 of 11 people found this review helpful.